Reasons to Get a Pleasure Craft Licence

 It Can Make It Easier For You to Rent Or Borrow Boats In The Future

-Although obtaining a pleasure craft license in Canada may not seem like a big problem, it is something to keep in mind if you plan on borrowing or renting a boat.
+Although obtaining a pleasure craft licence in Canada may not seem like a big problem, it is something to keep in mind if you plan on borrowing or renting a boat.
 Boat rentals and borrowing are restricted to those who possess valid boating permits.
 This may not seem like a huge concern at first.
 Still, boat rentals on many of Canada’s most prominent lakes and rivers are only available to those with a valid license.
 Even then, the price is often approximately twice for those who do not have a license.
 Just try to fathom how enjoyable that would be!

 You and your friends would be wasting money by spending twice as much to visit these stunning locations, and you would miss a lot of fun.
 In addition, being able to hire or borrow boats in the future is simplified by possessing a valid license to operate pleasure vessels.
 Many businesses will first ask for your credit card information if you want to hire a boat.
 If they don’t have any boats available since everyone else has been using them for months, then you’re out of luck.